 For one-time payment programs, the situation is more complex.
-The one-time payment program administered by the Claims Conference with German government funds - known as the Hardship Fund - was created in 1980, and payments under that program have been made over the past 43 years.
+The one-time payment program administered by the Claims Conference with German government funds - known as the Hardship Fund - was created in 1980, and payments under that program have been made over the past four decades.
 Demographic and other information concerning survivors who received these one-time payments was current when payments were issued.
-However, updated data regarding these survivors generally was not available, since the same ongoing relationship does not exist with these individuals as exists with pension recipients or with one-time payment recipients who also receive ongoing welfare services funded by the German government.
+However, updated data regarding these survivors generally was not available, since the same ongoing relationship did not exist with these individuals as exists with pension recipients or with one-time payment recipients who also receive ongoing welfare services funded by the German government.

 One of the Claims Conference's most recent achievements was its negotiation of supplemental Hardship Fund payments for those who had previously been entitled to a Hardship Fund payment or had received a one-time payment under Germany's BEG program or from Austria.
-These additional supplemental payments were approved for distribution in each of 2021, 2022 and 2023, and will continue annually through 2027.
-This not only enabled the Claims Conference to provide additional assistance to Holocaust survivors eligible for the Hardship Fund, it also resulted in updated data about the population.3
+These additional supplemental payments were first approved for distribution in 2021 and will continue annually through 2027.
+This not only enabled the Claims Conference to provide additional assistance to Holocaust survivors eligible for the Hardship Fund, but it also resulted in updated data about the population.